peterlee123hi/FrontendBoilerplate/README.md

 # Frontend Boilerplate
 A boilerplate for a front-end website.

+## How to Host
+- Use Github Pages.
+The procedure isn't any different.

 ## How to Install
 1. Clone the repository.
 2. Run "npm install".